 The User Agent calls the onmessage function defined for the EventSource object with the event stream.

 Sometime later, the Client App decides to switch to event delivery via OMA Push.
 Coordination of the key parameters (e.g. OMA Push address, Push AppId, etc), and the trigger for switching to connectionless delivery (e.g. upon closure of the EventSource connection over HTTP), are assumed to occur at the application layer.
-The Client App initiates this coordination (in this example) by requesting switch to OMA Push delivery, and providing its OMA Push address and AppId (so the App Server knows where to send events, and what AppId to use).
+The Client App initiates this coordination (in this example) by requesting switch to OMA Push delivery, and providing any initial information needed by the App Server (e.g. its OMA Push target address and AppId, so the App Server knows where to send events, and what AppId to use).

+The App Server provides info that the Client App needs to complete the switch to OMA Push delivery, including a Push Service Registration address (where e.g. as described in OMA Push 2.3 Push-OTA, the Client App and Push Server can coordinate establishment of Push service)

+The Client App invokes the Push Service Registration procedure as described in OMA Push 2.3 Push-OTA, providing an XML document requesting the configuration of Push service.

-The App Server confirms preparation of the switch to OMA Push delivery, and provides relevant parameters for use by the Client App (e.g. Push Initiator Address, if used for incoming event filtering based upon the X-Wap-Initiator-URI Push message header).
+The Push Server confirms the Push service registration, and provides info needed by the Client App for client-side configuration, e.g. the Push API Server address URL and parameters.

+The Client App calls the close() method on the EventSource object.

-EventSourceThe User Agent closes the EventSource connection to the App Server.
+The User Agent closes the EventSource connection to the App Server.

+The Client App invokes the EventSource API with a URL (http://localhost:4035/?push-accept-source=urn:oma:xml:push&push-accept-application-id=myapp.com/feed&push-accept-content-type=text/vnd.wap.si) for the local Push API server, including a source filter parameter for OMA Push events, a filter parameter for its application id, and a filter parameter for the expected content type.

+The User Agent opens an EventSource connection to the Push Client at the requested URL.
+The User Agent includes the Origin header as this is a cross-origin resource request.

-The User Agent establishes OMA Push reception if not already active.
+The Push Client acks the EventSource connection setup, including the Access-Control-Allow-Origin header authorizing the User Agent to use the cross-origin resource, and activates OMA Push reception event if not already active.

 The App Server has an event to be delivered, and notes that no EventSource connection is active to the Client App.
 The App Server delivers the event stream in an OMA Push message, either using OMA Push PAP, PushREST, or via some other OMA Push API service.